 Before the performance starts the orchestra start taking their seats and tuning their instruments.
 This was fascinating for Jamie as he has an orchestra book at home which plays various instruments.
 So to hear them live was very exciting for him.

 The performance then started with a medley of Christmas songs which was fun and upbeat.
-Following this the orchestra’s instruments were introduced with a fun piece connected to a train journey.
+Following this, the orchestra’s instruments were introduced with a fun piece connected to a train journey.
 This was one of our favourite parts of the show.
 The instruments playing together sounded unreal.
 It was really magical listening to them and picking out the different sounds from the 26 pieces.
 It was also really impressive how the conductor had everyone playing perfectly in time to the images being shown on the big screen.
 That must take a lot of skill and talent.

 The Bear and Piano

 This is not a book that I am familiar with however it is a lovely story that was acted out with music and pictures.
-It had such a beautiful and heart warming story to it.
+It had such a beautiful and heartwarming story to it.
 It isn’t that long now since we inherited my Dad’s piano so it was a very apt piece for us.
-The bear finds a piano in the woods and with each day practicing he gets better and better.
+The bear finds a piano in the woods and with each day practising he gets better and better.
 He becomes so good at playing the piano that he moves to the big smoke and soon he is playing on stage to thousands of people.
 At the end he returns to the woods and is sad to think his friends have forgotten him.
 In fact he couldn’t be more wrong as they’ve all been following his amazing career.

 The story did not need words.
 The pictures and the orchestra told the story with warmth and ease.

-After this piece the lights went up and The Snowman himself came out waltzing around the lower floor.
-He waltzed up and down the isles much to the delight of the children.
+After this piece, the lights went up and The Snowman himself came out waltzing around the lower floor.
+He waltzed up and down the aisles much to the delight of the children.
 Jamie’s face was an absolute picture.
 The snowman moved so fast that I’m afraid my photo isn’t going to win any competitions.
 My hopes for 2018 is that the snowman will have a bigger role and time out in the audience.
 Possibly even with a photo opportunity after the show (Jamie’s suggestion).

 The first section of the show lasted for approx. 40 minutes.
-After a 15 minute interval the orchestra took their seats once more for the main reason we were all there.
+After a 15 minute interval, the orchestra took their seats once more for the main reason we were all there.
 I do believe that not all performances had an interval.

-The Snowman Performance
+The Snowman Tour Performance

-The final half was the classic and much loved story of The Snowman.
+The final half was the classic and much-loved story of The Snowman.
 There were many people there without children because this story resonates with so many of us.
 You don’t need to have a young person with you to appreciate the story because we are all young at heart and most of us have a special place in our hearts for this animation.
 I know I’m not just talking about myself when I say that.

 The music is even more so a part of the story than on the animated film.
 The hall was filled with the beautiful music and the orchestra did a fabulous job of playing the iconic score.
-Jamie was absolutely gripped and aside from a few coughs there were no screaming or impatient children to be heard anywhere.
+Jamie was absolutely gripped and aside from a few coughs, there were no screaming or impatient children to be heard anywhere.